hrithikguy/systecash/doc/README.translator.txt

 #: messages-i18n.c:11
 msgid ""
-"The GnuCash personal finance manager.\n"
+"The systecash personal finance manager.\n"
 "The GNU way to manage your money!" msgstr ""
-"GnuCash: Ihr persönlicher Finanzmanager.\n"
+"systecash: Ihr persönlicher Finanzmanager.\n"
 "Der GNU-Weg, ihr Geld zu verwalten !"

-4) When you are ready to test out the strings you have translated, save the file in the 'po' directory of the gnucash source tree.
+4) When you are ready to test out the strings you have translated, save the file in the 'po' directory of the systecash source tree.
    You can test if your file is good with this command line: msgfmt -c -v -o /dev/null FILE.po where FILE is the CODE-COUNTRY.
    If you have fuzzy errors, take a look at the end of this document.

-5) Now, if you have the gettext package installed, you can compile your po file with this command (run it in the gnucash/po directory):
+5) Now, if you have the gettext package installed, you can compile your po file with this command (run it in the systecash/po directory):

-msgfmt fr.po --output=./gnucash.mo
+msgfmt fr.po --output=./systecash.mo

-   This will create the file 'gnucash.mo' which you can copy to the appropriate locale directory for your installation.
+   This will create the file 'systecash.mo' which you can copy to the appropriate locale directory for your installation.
 On a RedHat 6.1

    installation, the directory is /usr/share/locale/fr/LC_MESSAGES.
-   Alternatively, instead of creating and installing the gnucash.mo file by hand, you can edit the file 'configure.in' and the file 'configure' and add your language string ('it', 'fr', etc.) to the definition of the ALL_LINGUAS variable.
+   Alternatively, instead of creating and installing the systecash.mo file by hand, you can edit the file 'configure.in' and the file 'configure' and add your language string ('it', 'fr', etc.) to the definition of the ALL_LINGUAS variable.